Catfish anglers are notorious for carrying a lots of rods on their boats.

 When you get on the water or change locations you want to be able to quickly and easily access your rods and get your baits in the water without fighting a big tangled mess of rods and catfish rigs.

-Long story short, storing your rods upright is typically the best solution to make sure your rods and reels stay in tip top shape and readily accessible.
+Long story short, storing your rods upright is typically the best solution to make sure your rods and reels stay in tip-top shape and readily accessible.

 I’ve always preferred to store my rods this way.
-In my old center console boat I kept them on the sides of the console.
+In my old center console boat, I kept them on the sides of the console.

-When I joined the SeaArk Boats pro staff and started fishing from the SeaArk ProCat 240 catfish boat I had to start from scratch rigging.
+When I joined the SeaArk pro staff and started fishing from the SeaArk ProCat 240 catfish boat I had to start from scratch rigging.

 I knew I wanted upright rod holders but wasn’t 100% sure where I wanted to put them.